Welcome

 A driver is texting and drifts into the opposite lane, becoming inattentive to oncoming traffic.
 Another driver sees the car drifting but does not slow down or swerve, even though there was time to avoid a collision.
 The cars crash.
 The jurisdiction uses contributory negligence.

-Answer: The texting driver may recover under the last clear chance doctrine if it is shown that the other driver actually saw the danger and could have avoided the accident but failed to do so.
+The texting driver may recover under the last clear chance doctrine if it is shown that the other driver actually saw the danger (actual knowledge of inattentive danger) and had a realistic opportunity to slow down or swerve to avoid the crash but failed to do so.
+In that case, the second driver had the last clear chance, and the texting driver’s contributory negligence will not bar recovery.

 Exam Warning